Jdvakil/notes/README.md

 + Reinforcement learning
     - Reinforcement learning models make predictions by getting rewards or penalties based on actions performed.
 The models generate a policy that defines the best strategy to get the most rewards.

+### Training and loss

++ Training
+    - A model means learning/determining the good values for all weights and the bias from labeled examples.
+    - A ML model algorithm builds a model by examining many examples and attempting to find a model minimized loss => **empirical risk minimization**

++ Loss
+    - The penalty for bad prediction.
+It is a number indicating how bad the model's prediction was on a single example.
+    - If the model's prediction is perfect, the loss is zero, else the loss is greater.
+    - #### Squared loss
+        - Squared loss or L<sub>2</sub> loss
+        - The square of difference between label and prediction.
+    - #### Mean squared loss (MSE)
+        - The average squared loss per example over the whole dataset.
+        - `MSE = \frac{1}{N} SUM(y-prediction(x)^2)`

 ```
 Notes of material taught by Google: https://developers.google.com/machine-learning/intro-to-ml
 ```